vuepress-theme-hope/vuepress-theme-hope/docs/sass-palette/src/guide.md

 - With different ID, plugins and theme won’t affect others.
 We recommand you to set the `id` variable with your plugin name.

-  With the default settings, users will set your plugin style under `.vuepress/styles` folder with Sass files starting with your ID prefix.
+  With the default settings, users will set your plugin style under `.vuepress/styles` directory with Sass files starting with your ID prefix.
 And you can access the variables you need with `${id}-config`.

   ::: tip Example